akuntamukkala/integration/README.md

 integration
 ===========

-The objective of this project is to help create a reference implementation for Karaf feature containing common configuration for a few message routes implemented using Camel, Blueprint (for wiring the configuration/bundles) and ActiveMQ Broker.
+The objective of this project is to help create a simple reference implementation for Karaf feature containing common configuration for a few message routes implemented using Camel, Blueprint (for wiring the configuration/bundles) and ActiveMQ Broker for educational purposes only.

 Karaf runtime enhanced with Camel/Blueprint/ActiveMQ runs the routes once the developed feature is deployed.